 Back in the day though, it was was the place to go for stock car, drag, figure 8 and Nascar racing, with more than a few demolition derbies thrown in for good measure.
 It is one of those places on Long Island gone, but never forgotten.

-If you have fond memories of watching racing at Islip Speedway in the 70s, we hope you’ll take a moment to share your recollections in our comments section below.
+If you have fond memories of watching racing at Islip Speedway in the 70s, I hope you’ll take a moment to share your recollections in our comments section below.